Back

 Integrating Privy into your TMA

 Today, many crypto TMA applications provide custodial wallets for their users, creating additional risks.
 Given TMAs can be built with React, using Privy to power authentication and self-custodial wallet infrastructure for your app is as simple as following our Quickstart guide.
-Privy can help you unlock the following for your app:

 Check out the Inco team’s Slot Machine and Hangman apps to see some Privy-powered Telegram apps in action.
 If you’d like to replicate any of the onchain functionality you see with these apps, check out Inco’s open sourced repo.
 Inco is a confidentiality-focused EVM powered by fully homomorphic encryption (FHE).
 Using Inco, developers can leverage FHEs to enable new forms of gameplay (hidden info, bluffing, strategic PVP, and more), notably via TMAs.